 With 35 white LED lights, the Alpha 180X solar-powered flagpole light can achieve 230 lumens on the max settings.
 That’s, unfortunately, a bit low for the recommended 300 lumens, but again that’s not a hard rule, and 230 could be sufficient.

 It has three settings, with normal being about 120 lumens and lows being a very dim 60 lumens.
 This definitely isn’t a light that will keep anything lit other than the flag it’s pointed at.
 But if that is all that’s needed, then it’ll do the job.

 On the highest setting, it drains the battery after about six hours.
-This is best reserved for individuals who want to take the flag down late and are not very viable for all-night use.
+This is best reserved for individuals who want to take the flag down late and are not viable for all-night use.
 The lowest setting, however, can achieve 12 hours, making it more than enough.

 Charge time is fairly standard at six to eight hours.
-Between the six to eight hour charge time, 12 hours of use on the lowest setting, and weather resilience, it’s a great option for harsher environments or areas with less sunlight.
+Between the six to eight hour charge time, 12 hours of use on the lowest setting, and weather resilience, it’s a great option for harsher environments or areas with less direct sunlight.

 Other Product Notes

 It bears many similarities to the Aponuo solar flagpole light in that it’s constructed with cast iron, tempered glass, and an aluminum frame.
 This solar-powered light also comes with stainless steel bolts that make this a solid product to handle rain, wind, snow, and other weather factors without rusting.
 It has a one-year warranty if there are any issues.